 This visit represented only my second time to Aleda's, the first being right after Christmas last year, not long after they opened.
 Or "reopened" as it were.
 See, Aleda's has a built-in cult following since they previously owned a place in Arlington called Barry's Pizza Pub, which closed in 2004 after the family relocated to Southlake.
 Apparently fans of the place begged them to reopen, and in 2010 they gave it another whirl.

 I would say that Aleda's style of pizza is definitely unique, and that's a good thing in the RJG's book.
 The crust is ample on the side and very thin and crispy on the bottom - somewhat like a classic dessert pie.
 The ingredients are stacked up from there, almost giving it a deep dish like appearance.
 It's heavy pizza to be sure - this is miles away from the Napolitana wood fired oven pizza craze (which the RJG is a big fan of).
 I like the sauce taste and the cheese they use is classic for pizza.
 I went for a 7 inch "carnivore" which was loaded with Italian meats.
 This is the perfect size for one individual.
 They have a decent beer selection, so I went with a Sierra Nevada to wash it down.
 Overall, not my favorite style of pizza, but certainly wouldn't hesitate to go back.
 Thumbs up from the RJG.
 (The Mrs., generally speaking, doesn't care for pizza - so I go to these places when she tells me "you're on your own").

 Aleda's is a nice little place, with flat screen TVs, a few alcoholic beverages, and even a pizza buffet for lunch (I usually pass on buffets).
 I suspect a big portion of their business is take-out.
-Aleda's is just west of Bicentennial Park on FM 1709 (Southlake Blvd).
+Aleda's is just south of Bicentennial Park on FM 1709 (Southlake Blvd).